litui/monosid/README.md

 ## MONOSID

 This is 3rd-party, work-in-progress firmware by Litui (Aria Burrell) for the MIDISID (original hardware by Shiela Dixon and available on [Tindie](https://www.tindie.com/products/shieladixon/midisid-midi-in-2-x-sid-clones/)).
+This is not yet a feature-complete synthesizer firmware!
+If you flash it and need to recover, you will need to obtain the latest version of the original firmware from the hardware creator.

 This started as part of a successful attempt to reverse engineer the Raspberry Pi Pico-based MIDISID hardware and write my own custom-tailored firmware.
 The original firmware is very good but tailored more toward General MIDI and the like.
 I wanted the SID to act more like a mono synth with more immediate controls for live techno/chiptune performance.